 This module is designed to provide students with a background to their legal rights as citizens and consumers

-The aim of this Module is to provide students, as citizens and consumers, with core legal knowledge in defined areas to enable them to understand and enforce their legal rights in a variety of everyday situations.
+The aim of this module, which is delivered online is to provide students, as citizens and consumers, with core legal knowledge in defined areas to enable them to understand and enforce their legal rights in a variety of everyday situations.

 By the end of this module the student should be able to: